ace-design/git-merge-adv/demos/python_case_studies/readme.md

 # Python Demos

+## Rationale

+Analysis of case studies from credible, and well-developed projects help us obtain quality results that we can use to further support our project development.

+Our secondary focus on Python will provide us with specific syntax that we can use to develop a slightly higher level algorithm than our previous Java one.

+## Pre-requisites:

+*  `base.java`: Common ancestor between left and right parents.
+*  `left.java`: Left parent of merge
+* `right.java`: Right parent of merge
+* `desired.java`: Version of file after user manually handled.
+*  `git.java`: Version of file after git algorithm tried to handle.

 ## Results

 * Note: Formatting still needs to be fixed.
 Gumtree is inaccurate because of formattting, so results need to be updated after it is fixed.